Virginia Division of Capitol Police 1618–2018

 Pike is a graduate of the 227th session of the FBI National Academy, the 64th session of the FBI Law Enforcement Executive Development Seminar, Northwestern University for Public Safety Executive Management Program and the Commonwealth Management Institute.

-He serves as one of 12 commissioners with the Virginia Law Enforcement Professional Standards Commission.
+He served as one of 12 commissioners with the Virginia Law Enforcement Professional Standards Commission.
 The panel consists of active sheriffs and chiefs of police who establish professional standards and administer the accreditation process by which Virginia agencies can be systematically measured, evaluated and updated.

 SENATE JOINT RESOLUTION NO. 296 Commending Colonel George B. Mason, Jr., Chief of Police, and the Virginia Capitol Police.